Over the past 30 years KIMO has called for local, national and international action to protect and preserve our marine environment.

 Weighing of Shipping Containers

-KIMO has lobbied since 2010 for changes in the law to ensure shipping containers are properly weighed and stacked when loaded on board a ship.
-New legislation came into force in July 2016 to ensure that correct weights are clearly recorded on ship manifests.
-KIMO’s lobbying of MEPs has undoubtedly contributed to this welcome change in legislation, which will help to protect lives at sea.
+In 2010 KIMO started to lobby for changes in the law to ensure shipping containers are properly weighed and stacked when loaded on board a ship.
+After raising the importance of this issue with MEPs, new legislation finally came into force in July 2016.
+As a result, correct weights should now be recorded on ship manifests.

 The global shipping industry continues to grow, with larger ships operating under pressure to meet tight deadlines.
 As a result, shipping lanes along European coastlines have become busier, which increases the risk of accidents occuring.

 While the recent change in legislation will help to protect lives at sea, the loss of containers from the MSC Zoe in 2019 shows more still needs to be done.

 Emergency Tow Vessel (ETV) Provision